AidoP/config/readme.md

 No consideration for speed is made.
 If your program will be loading configurations or starting often, consider an alternative.

 ## Features
-- No dependencies, small crate footprint.
+- Minimal dependencies, small crate footprint.
 - Infallible config loading.
 Start initialised with sane defaults.
 - Support most useful standard library types.
 - Automatically load config settings from various sources such as config files in conventional paths, environment variables and CLI args.